drhsqlite/fossil-mirror/www/gitusers.md

 #### <a id="close" name="dotfile"></a> Closing A Check-Out

-The `fossil close` command dissaociates a check-out directory from the Fossil repository database, nondestructively inverting `fossil open`.
+The [`fossil close`][close] command dissaociates a check-out directory from the Fossil repository database, nondestructively inverting [`fossil open`][open].
 It won’t remove the managed files, and unless you give the `--force` option, it won’t let you close the check-out with uncommitted changes to those managed files.

-The `close` command also refuses to run without `--force` when you have certain precious per-checkout data, which Fossil stores in the `.fslckout` file at the root of a check-out directory.
+The `close` command refuses to run without `--force` when you have certain precious per-checkout data, which Fossil stores in the `.fslckout` file at the root of a check-out directory.
 This is a SQLite database that keeps track of local state such as what version you have checked out, the contents of the [stash] for that working directory, the [undo] buffers, per-checkout [settings][set], and so forth.
-The stash and undo buffers are considered precious, being “uncommitted changes,” so you have to force Fossil to discard these as part of closing the check-out.
+The stash and undo buffers are considered precious uncommitted changes, so you have to force Fossil to discard these as part of closing the check-out.